When my daughter came home from Australia yesterday and handed me a Turkish towel as her gift, I knew what I had to write about today.

 Americans are not so familiar with Turkish towels – they are all the rage in Australia

 Pictures don’t do them justice.
 They are wonderful.
-Before we get to that, her gift also brought me back to the time we traveled to Istanbul, just the two of us.
+Before we get into that, her gift also brought me back to the time we traveled to Istanbul, just the two of us.
 We were in Tel Aviv and we decided to take the short trip from Tel Aviv to Istanbul, a city on my bucket list.

 Besides being so aesthetically pleasing, these towels are so practical.
 They are made of deliciously soft cotton.
 They pack up nice and small.
 You can use it as a beach towel, a picnic blanket, a scarf or a sarong.
-They beckon thoughts of the Sultans and marble baths and the wondrous universality of life, the old and the new.
+They beckon thoughts of the Sultans and marble baths and wondrous universality of life, the old and the new.

 Mark my words, these towels will become as ubiquitous here in the states as they are in Australia, so I am giving you a hot tip ;-).
 You can find them, of course, on Amazon.
 Be sure they are the pure Turkish cotton.
-Summer is approaching!
-Let me know what you think.
+Summer is approaching, let me know what you think.